 Steps to Practice CFD Trading:

 - Learn what CFD trading is: A CFD or contract for difference describes the buying and selling of derivatives in many financial markets.
 It’s an arrangement where the broker settles the difference (in profits or loss) between the open and closing trades.
+You can get CFDs in assets like forex, cryptocurrencies, stocks, indices, futures, metals, commodities and bonds.

+- Choose a trading strategy and style: There are countless CFD trading strategies to learn, ranging from momentum and breakouts to trend and news trading.
 On the other hand, you can choose to be a scalper, day trader, swing trader, or any other type of trader.
 The scope is wide – it boils down to risk tolerance, personal preference, skill level, and many other factors.

 - Open a demo account: The next step is to sign up for a demo account with a CFD broker, including any of those we mentioned.